czr-dev1/ReactNativeMapDemo2/README.md

 ## Run Development Server:
 First enter `expo install` to get install all of the required dependancies
-* `npm install` works as well
+* `npm install` works as well,
-* however installing it through expo would be the better option
+* however installing it through expo would be the better option, `npm` can install the incompatible versions where as `expo` will install the better versions.

 Then `expo start`
 * `npm run android` will attempt to run it on a connected Android device immediatly